tagadvance/Elephant-Encryption/README.md

 Elephant Encryption was originally a part of [Gilligan](https://github.com/tagadvance/Gilligan).
 Please bear in mind that while the encryption itself is very strong, data is only as secure as the server storing the private key.

+## Goal
+The goal was and is to create a well-structured, strongly-typed library to wrap around PHP's poorly documented OpenSSL extension.

 ## Download / Install
 The easiest way to install Elephant Encryption is via Composer:
 ```bash